ZZROTDesign/docker-clean/README.md

     -i or --images      Stops and removes all Containers and Images -s or --stop        Stops all running Containers

-    -l or --log         Adding this as an additional flag will list all" image, volume, and container deleting output
+    -l or --log         Adding this as an additional flag will list all image, volume, and container deleting output